ospoplusplus/ospoplusplus/content/resource/Open-Source-Policy-Trends-in-Europe.md

 Feedback from member states was that the guidelines were not enough and that mandatory aspects were needed in order to maximize impact.

-The legislation for the ‘Open Source in the Interoperable Europe Act’ is now before the European Parliament and is expected to pass.
+The legislation for 'The Interoperable Europe Act’ is now before the European Parliament and is expected to pass.
 Rather than legislating after the fact, these steps are positioning the EU to be a leader in shaping the future of open source and technology development.

 Muto highlighted one Chapter 1, Article 4 of the proposed legislation: